Peter Lynch is known for his versatility. He deployed a wide range of strategies during his career to earn market-beating returns.

 The final section of the fund would be in cyclicals and special situations.

+Lynch replicated the idea of offense and defense but without bonds.
+Each bucket fills a specific role, depending on the market cycle.
 Collectively, the portfolio tilts enough to be different than the market.
 And in Lynch’s case, he created a market-beating portfolio.

 The first section consists of generally undervalued securities (hereinafter called “generals”) where we have nothing to say about corporate policies and no timetable as to when the undervaluation may correct itself… Sometimes these work out very fast; many times they take years…